VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 ### 3.2.
 Configuration

 The configuration files can be found in the [Klipper_Config](./Klipper_Config) folder, where further descriptions of each config file can also be found.
 If you are comfortable with it, you are welcome to dig through and play the configs files in whichever order you refer.
 Nevertheless, the following are the recommended steps to get the software up-and-running.
+The guide bellow will also make it easier for you to get support.

-#### Step 1: Back-up your system
+#### Step 1: Back-up your running system

 Through your web interface: